Lào Cai province: Geography

 As the province is mostly mountainous, it experiences a dry cold climate from October to March, while the tropical monsoon is rainy season, which lasts from April to September.
 The annual average temperature is 23 C. The temperature generally ranges between 18 C and 28 C in the lowland areas and between 20 C and 22 C in the highland areas.
-In Sa Pa town, however, the temperature can drop to less than 0 C with snowy conditions.
-Fog and frost are a common phenomenon in the province.
+In Sa Pa town, the temperature can drop to less than 0 C with snowy conditions.
+There are fog and frost in the province.